genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 end
 ```

-Then I fired up the vm and loggged in via ssh.
+Then I fired up the vm and logged in via ssh.
 ```
-$ vagrant up
+HostOS$ vagrant up
-$ vagrant ssh
+HostOS$ vagrant ssh
 ```

 ### Building a Simple Network Manually